sticknycu/queryit-data/README.md

 # queryit-data
-Script to automatically populate database of queryit-core-backend
+Script that automatically populate database of queryit-core-backend